civilKaos82/algorithm-drill-shuffle-challenge/README.md

 Write a `shuffle` method that takes an array and returns a new array with all of the elements in a random order.
 One important property of a good `shuffle` method is that every permutation is equally likely.

-Use the driver code in the gist to check and be sure that the method truly does shuffle the elements in the array each time it is called.
+Use the driver code in the `shuffler.rb` file to check and be sure that the method truly does shuffle the elements in the array each time it is called.

 <!-- ##Optimize Your Learning  -->